maniginam/maniginam.github.io/_posts/2021-05-12-ricracroe.md

 Then I met with Micah, and showed him what I’d done.
 It all went down, for my first time, pretty well.
 There weren’t any unexpected bugs--a couple things that didn’t go as originally scoped, but even those were expected because the scope changed last week.
 After showcasing what I’d done, I received two new trello stories for next week and a new challenge.

 My new challenge, specifically, is ***dun dun dun*** tic tac toe!!!
 I should have seen that coming.
-This time though it’s in the form of holding aluminum oxide under immense amounts of pressure for a long period of time.
-Ruby!
-I’ve always been interested in learning Ruby, but it is the language that roadblocked me so many years ago, so I think i hold a grudge.
+Though, speaking of precious materials, this time tic tac toe will be in the form of aluminum oxide after having been trapped under immense amounts of pressure for a long period of time.

-Nonetheless, if you can believe it, I am actually excited to do tictactoe yet again…
+Ruby.